 What is man that You take thought of him, And the son of man that You care for him?
 Yet You have made him a little lower than God, And You crown him with glory and majesty!
 You make him to rule over the works of Your hands; You have put all things under his feet, All sheep and oxen, And also the beasts of the field, The birds of the heavens and the fish of the sea, Whatever passes through the paths of the seas.

-The Psalmist reinforces the idea that man has been created in the image of God and has been given dominion over all of the earth, and if not specifically stated in these passages, elsewhere in Scripture is the idea of man living to help others (cf. Phil.
-2).
+The Psalmist reinforces the idea that man has been created in the image of God and has been given dominion over all of the earth, and if not specifically stated in these passages, elsewhere in Scripture is the idea of man living to help others (cf. Philippians 2).

 WHEREAS SCRIPTURE CLEARLY TEACHES THAT MAN IS THE APEX OF GOD’S PURPOSES AND CREATION, THE PRIMARY PURPOSE AND BELIEF OF RADICAL ENVIRONMENTALISM IS THE PRESERVATION OF THE EARTH